How to tell if your child is suffering from colic

-- Change of hands can also do the trick
+- A change of hands can also do the trick.

 Remember, this is just a phase.
 It will soon pass.
 In just a couple of months, your baby would be her bouncy self and start giving you that million-dollar smile of recognition.
 Till then, just hand in there mums!
 Read more about PURPLE crying here.

 - Wessel MA, et al.Paroxismal fussing in infancy, sometimes called "colic."
 Pediatrics.
 1954; 14:421-435